KrishnaswamyLab/PHATE/README.md

 #### Installation from CRAN and PyPi

-Install `phateR` from CRAN by running the following code in R:

-    install.packages("phateR")

 Install `phate` in Python by running the following code from a terminal:

     pip install --user phate

+Then, install `phateR` from CRAN by running the following code in R:

+    install.packages("phateR")

 If `python` or `pip` are not installed, you will need to install them.
 We recommend [Miniconda3](https://conda.io/miniconda.html) to install Python and `pip` together, or otherwise you can install `pip` from https://pip.pypa.io/en/stable/installing/.

+Installation of PHATE and all dependencies should take no more than five minutes.

 #### Installation with `devtools` and `reticulate`